alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - if you’re not the manufacturer, a letter from them giving permission for their details to be used in your application (Defra-1, 3 or 4 only)
 - a completed ‘schedule’ template (not required for Defra-3)

 A schedule gives specific information about your export.

  Download and fill in one of the following:

 - [Defra-1 schedule template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/421321/758549_Defra1_ScheduleTemplate.docx) (MS Word Document, 19KB)
 - [Defra-2 schedule template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/421323/761073_Defra2_ScheduleTemplate.docx) (MS Word Document, 18.5KB)
 - [Defra-4 schedule template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/421325/765798_Defra4_ScheduleTemplate.docx) (MS Word Document, 18.3KB)
 - [Defra-SFA schedule template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/421326/766188_DefraSFA_ScheduleTemplate.docx) (MS Word Document, 16.5KB)

-In the schedule, you can include that the product is ‘free from ingredients of a ruminant origin’ (if requested by the importing country).
-You must make it clear that the statement is made by you and not the VMD.
+In the Defra-2 schedule, you can include that the product is ‘free from ingredients of a ruminant origin’ (if requested by the importing country).
+You must make it clear that the statement is made by you and not the VMD - ask them to verify the statement.

 ###Standard wording
 {:#wording}

-If you need [extra information](#extra-information) on the certificate, you must also include the appropriate standard wording.
+If you need [extra information](#extra-information) on the ‘schedule’ because the importing country requires it, you must also include the appropriate standard wording on every additional page.

 Defra-1 and 4 wording:

-> The VMD stamp and signature on this page confirm the site is GMP compliant and holds a Manufacturing Authorisation.
+> The VMD stamp and signature on this page confirms the site is GMP compliant and holds a Manufacturing Authorisation.
 It does not independently verify any of the other information contained on this page.
 The Qualified Person at the site named on page one is responsible for the veracity and validity of the other information on this document.

 Defra-2 wording:

-> The VMD stamp and signature on this page confirm the veterinary medicines named on page two hold a Marketing Authorisation in the same name.
+> The VMD stamp and signature on this page confirms the veterinary medicines named on page two hold a Marketing Authorisation in the same name.
 It does not independently verify any of the other information contained on this page.

 *[VMD]: Veterinary Medicines Directorate